sphenlee/waterwheel/docs/internals.md

 Waterwheel Internals
 ====================

-Waterwheel is composed of two separate processes - the server and worker.
+Waterwheel is composed of three separate processes - the scheduler, worker and API.
-These communicate via the message queue (RabbitMQ) only.
-The server process accesses the database (PostgreSQL) to store state, but the worker has no access to this.
+These communicate via the message queue (RabbitMQ) and HTTP only.
+The scheduler and API access the database (PostgreSQL) to store state, but the worker has no access to this.

+> Originally the scheduler and API were a single process called the server.
+> There may still be some accidental references to this in various places.
+> The server was split to enable scaling - the scheduler must be a singleton
+> process, whereas the API can be replicated.

-## Server
+## Scheduler

-The Server itself is composed of several interacting tasks.
+The scheduler itself is composed of several interacting tasks.
 These communicate via channels, and do not share any memory structures.
 The tasks use `async` and are executed by the `tokio` multi-threaded runtime.